Due:

 Summary Details for COMP_SCI 111

-Course COMP_SCI 111: Fundamentals of Computer Programming I
+Course COMP_SCI 111: Introduction to Computer Programming

 Prerequisites None